bmanders716/bmanders716.github.io/cookbook.md

 Sage-and-Onion Stuffing.

 _Ingredients_--4 onions.
-               º†lb. of bread-crumbs.
+               Ï†¨b. of bread-crumbs.
                7 sage leaves.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
                Pepper and salt.

 _Method._--Blanch the onions by putting them into cold water, and